About

 The Green Finance institute estimated cost to restore nature in the UK is £56 billion, the central estimate for Scotland is £20 billion.
 This is of course a huge amount and because we simply don’t have enough public money to pay for this, we need to find ways to bring private finance to the table.

-SMEEF provides a timely opportunity for businesses to make an important contribution to meeting Scotland’s environmental targets and to supporting a green recovery from the COVID-19 pandemic.
-SMEEF will also assist with the National Strategy for Economic Transition
+SMEEF provides a timely opportunity for businesses to make an important contribution to meeting Scotland’s environmental targets and to supporting the National Strategy for Economic Transition

 *GVA – Gross Value Added